01 of 10

 Continue to 3 of 10 below.

-- Next, carefully move the door (or screen insert) to the work area for the next step.
+- Next, carefully move the door (or screen insert) into the work area for the next step.

 03 of 10